-This new mental health training from SRCAC is a two-day virtual training aimed at TF-CBT therapists who have completed the basic TF-CBT training and consultation calls.
+TF-CBT: Advanced Topics is a two-day virtual training aimed at TF-CBT therapists and supervisors who have completed the basic TF-CBT training and consultation calls.
 It includes discussion of the following topics:

 - Administering TF-CBT in Cases of Complex Trauma